PSR J0740+6620

 PSR J0740+6620 is a neutron star in a binary system with a white dwarf, located 4,600 light years away in the Milky Way galaxy.
 It was discovered in 2019, by astronomers using the Green Bank Telescope in West Virginia, U.S., and confirmed as a rapidly rotating millisecond pulsar.
+It completes spin period of 2.8857 milliseconds and is characteristic age of 3.75 billion years old.